Full Synopsis

 Act Two

 Geppetto and the Blue Fairy next encounter a talking pig.
-The pig claims that it is a dog, and frequently barks.
-A talking lamb that believes itself to be a duck soon arrives, followed by a succession of other animals, all of whom believe themselves to be something they are not, due to the misguided expectations of their parents.
+The pig claims that it is a dog and frequently barks.
+A talking lamb that believes itself to be a duck soon arrives, followed by a succession of other animals, all of whom believe themselves to be something they are not because of the misguided expectations of their parents.
 Geppetto reflects that parents should allow their children to grow up to be themselves.

 Geppetto, in a rowboat, pursues a ship containing the transformed Pinocchio and the other donkeys leaving Pleasure Island.
 A whale swallows Geppetto and his rowboat whole.